Receive immediate Slack message alerts and webhooks regarding the status of your device, whether it's offline or online.

-Go back to dataplicity.com, open Profile > Settings, and scroll down to the section about Webhooks.
+Go back to dataplicity.com, open Settings and scroll down to the section about Webhooks.

 Put the webhook test URL into the URL box at dataplicity.com.
 Hit save and you're done!

-Now let's try rebooting your device to generate the notification.
+Now you can try rebooting your device to generate a notification.

 Rebooting the device will cause the device to drop off the network and (if your device is configured to do so) reconnect after the reboot.
 Both of these events will have generated webhook notifications that should now appear at the webhook test site.